Data Protection Notice

 Declined Cases Agreement

 In relation to the Declined Cases Agreement, personal information such as your contact details and motor insurance history will be processed by us in order to comply with our obligation to administer the agreement.
 This information may be disclosed by us to motor insurers operating under the Declined Cases Agreement.
-This information will be kept by us for a period of 18 months.
+This information will be kept by us for a period of 3 years.

 We process personal data in connection with the Declined Cases Agreement as it is necessary to do so to identify an alternative contract of insurance for you.
 Where it is necessary to share your personal data with other insurers to identify possible providers of cover, we rely on the legitimate interests of those participating in the Declined Cases Agreement in doing so.
 In these cases, participating insurers will only process your data for the purposes of performing the Declined Cases Agreement.